Python range() function

 - The step value must not be zero.
 If a step is zero python raises a ValueError exception.

-range() by index, just as user do with a list:
+- Users can access items in a range() by index, just as users do with a list: